-The Home Office approach to such cases is to say that where the parents have no separate right to remain in the UK under the Immigration Rules — which is in almost all cases — then it would almost always be reasonable for the child to accompany his or her parents abroad back to the country of nationality.
+Where the parents have no separate right to remain in the UK under the Immigration Rules — which is in almost all these seven year cases — then the Home Office almost always decides that it would be reasonable for the child to accompany his or her parents abroad back to the country of nationality.

-When the Immigration Rules were changed in July 2012 (Statement of Changes HC 194), seven years of residence by a child was formally incorporated into the rules as a sufficient period to justify continued residence by the child and parents.
+There was a gap between 2008 and 2012 when there was no policy or legal guidance in place on what length of residence by a child might render removal of the child disproportionate.
+When the Immigration Rules were changed in July 2012 (Statement of Changes HC194), seven years of residence by a child was formally incorporated into the Rules as a sufficient period to justify continued residence by the child and parents.
 The explanatory notes accompanying that particular change (paragraph 7.6) stated that:

 The key test for a non-British citizen child remaining on a permanent basis is the length of residence in the UK of the child – which the rules set at at least the last seven years, subject to countervailing factors.